Geodefi/Portal-Eth/contracts/Portal/modules/Readme.md

 ### Queueing Withdrawal Requests

 Users can request a withdrawal by forfeiting their gETH tokens with `enqueue` function with minimum 0.05 gETH.
-Requests would be put in a queue (First-In-First-Out).
+Requests would be put in a queue (First-In-First-Fulfilled).
 While requesting, requester can choose any address as the owner of the request, which means it can be handed over during enqueuing.
 It can also be changed later by using `transferRequest` function.

 ### Processing the Withdrawals (partial and exits)